-All awards are subject to the availability of appropriated funds and any modifications or additional requirements that may be imposed by law.
+All awards are subject to the availability of appropriated funds and to any modifications or additional requirements that may be imposed by law.
+The FY 2012 total appropriation is \$6 million.

-FY 2011 NCHIP awards will be "new" awards as opposed to supplemental awards, and will be made for up to 12 months.
-Since the program builds on long-term NCHIP activity, grantees will have the flexibility to begin funded activities immediately upon award or as late as October 1, 2011.
-All activities must be scheduled to be completed by September 30, 2012.
-FY 2011 projects may overlap with FY 2010 projects or may run consecutively.
+FY 2012 NCHIP awards will be "new" awards as opposed to supplemental awards, and will be made for up to 12 months.
+Since the program builds on long-term NCHIP activity, grantees will have the flexibility to begin funded activities immediately on receipt of the award or as late as October 1, 2012.
+All activities must be scheduled to be completed by September 30, 2013.
+FY 2012 projects may overlap with FY 2011 projects or may run consecutively.